What to do in Austin when it rains – the perfect guide

 Visit the Texas State Capitol

-Take Yoga class at Cherrywood Coffeehouse – every day at 8 am
+Take a Yoga class at Cherrywood Coffeehouse – every day at 8 am

-Sometimes it is hard to get out of bed on a rainy day.
-Luckily Cherrywood Coffeehouse makes this much easier.
-Every morning they host a free 8 am yoga class.
-Get the day started with meditation, stretching, and finish with a yummy cup of joe.
+Sometimes, it is hard to get out of bed on a rainy day.
+Luckily, Cherrywood Coffeehouse makes this much easier.
+Every mornin,g they host a free 8 am yoga class.
+Start your day with meditation and stretching, and finish it off with a yummy cup of joe.

 The Contemporary Austin